Skip to main content

 • Professional Development Seminar, (some meetings combined with fellows).
 This seminar features a wide range of topics pertaining to both professional and academic development presented by selected psychology faculty, including community-based psychologists.
 Topics include Psychologists in Medical Centers, Diverse Career Paths of Psychologists, Fellowship and Job Search Strategies, and Psychologists as Administrators.

-• Multicultural Experiential Learning Seminar (8-10 sessions, 1 hour).
+• Multicultural Case Conference (8-10 sessions, 1 hour).
 The overall goal of this seminar is to increase cultural awareness and sensitivity of psychology trainees via the lens of the APA Cultural Formulation Interview, with trainees presenting clinical case conceptualizations using the APA Cultural Formulation Interview framework.
 Trainees will be able to (a) recognize their own cultural identities, (b) increase their knowledge, awareness, and skills in multiculturalism, (c) recognize their personal bias, and (d) better meet the needs of a diverse patient population.
 This seminar will help trainees become more aware of how culture impacts clinical work, research, and teaching.

 • Ethical and Legal Practices for Psychologists (6 sessions, includes court visit).
 The purpose of the seminar is to provide exposure to, and information about, the types of court-related experiences psychologists may encounter in practice.
 Each session is facilitated by experts from mental health and legal fields who present their perspectives on a topic, followed by Q&A and discussion.
 Relevant Ethical Principles and Code of Conduct will be discussed.
 Participants include clinical psychology trainees as well as law students for mutual learning about the ethical and legal issues experienced by both professions.